 Thais gave him a nod and they both hurried down the hole in the deck.
 Glaw stumbled on the first step of the stairs.
-He managed to grab a hold of a torch holder nailed to the wall and avoided planting his face into the floor in an effective, though not graceful manner.
-Behind him Thais gave a nervous giggle.
+He managed to grab a torch holder nailed to the wall and avoided planting his face into the floor in an effective, though not graceful manner.
+Behind him, Thais gave a nervous giggle.

 <I'm guessing you want to have another look at that boy you healed?> Glaw asked, ignoring the way his cheeks were burning with embarrassment.

 <It's my duty as a healer,> Thais answered and joined him at the bottom of the stairs.
-She was keeping her voice lowered, but in the manner a stage actor would have whispered rather than an actual attempt to not be overheard. <If the healer on this ship couldn't mend the crack that was left, it will be just as much my fault as theirs.>
+She was keeping her voice lowered, but in the manner of a stage actor whispering rather than an actual attempt to not be overheard. <If the healer on this ship can't mend the crack that's left, it will be just as much my fault as theirs.>

 "I'll have you know, brat, that I'm not deaf and not uneducated."
 Captain Haf stepped out of a doorway, pistol raised.
 "I don't employ lousy healers, either.
 The boy is fine.
 Would have been without your help, too."

 "I am glad to hear," Thais said, the picture of calm in the face of an impending bullet to the head.
 Glaw suspected he too could have pulled that off, had he been a spell-weaver.
 Or a demon with a bracelet.
 Or both.
 Not that he was jealous or anything.